-We also encourage readers to review complementary IBWG materials on the 10/6/2022 shift, for Information Blocking compliance, to the full definition of Electronic Health Information (EHI) based on the Designated Record Set [link to EHI materials or landing page]..
-In particular, we encourage review of the report [insert link] on operational implications of this broader definition.
+We also encourage readers to review complementary IBWG materials on the 10/6/2022 shift, for Information Blocking compliance, to the full definition of Electronic Health Information (EHI) based on the Designated Record Set.
+In particular, we encourage review of the report on operational implications of this broader definition.